heavyai/heavydb/docs/source/execution/optimizer.rst

 .. code-block:: sql

-  SELECT A.x, COUNT(*) FROM test JOIN B ON A.x = B.x WHERE A.y > 41 GROUP BY A.x;
+  SELECT a.x, COUNT(*) FROM a JOIN b ON a.x = b.x WHERE a.y > 41 GROUP BY a.x;

-The RA tree before and after the coalesce nodes optimization is depicted before (nodes before optimization are drawn with dashed lines).
+The diagram below shows the RA tree before and after coalesce-nodes optimization (nodes before optimization are drawn with dashed lines).
 The Compound node now contains all information needed to evaluate the filter and (potentially grouped) aggregates using just the memory buffer required for the final result.

 .. image:: ../img/dag_optimization.png
   :align: center